about US

 From The Founder

-"Intersectionality Women's Programmes CIC was born from my lived experience, and a frustration that so many women were being left behind, misunderstood by the systems that were meant to protect them, and unheard by the services that were meant to help them rebuild.
+"Intersectionality Women’s Programmes CIC was born from my lived experience and from the frustration of seeing so many women left behind, misunderstood by systems meant to protect them, and unheard by services meant to help them rebuild.